pivotal/docs-tap/namespace-provisioner/customize-installation.hbs.md

    The `parameter_prefixes` is an array of label/annotation prefixes that the Namespace Provisioner controller uses to identify and include namespace-specific parameters in the [desired-namespaces](about.hbs.md#desired-ns) ConfigMap.
 These parameters can then be utilized as ytt data.values for templating both default and additional resources.

-   For instance, if the value `tap.tanzu.vmware.com` is specified in `parameter_prefixes`, the Namespace Provisioner controller will search for annotations/labels in a provisioned namespace that begin with the prefix `tap.tanzu.vmware.com/`.
-It will extract those annotations/labels and use them as parameters for further configuration and customization.
+   For example, if the value `tap.tanzu.vmware.com` is specified in `parameter_prefixes`, the Namespace Provisioner controller searches for annotations or labels in a provisioned namespace that begin with the prefix `tap.tanzu.vmware.com/`.
+It extracts those annotations or labels and uses them as parameters for further configuration and customization.

    Sample TAP values configuration: